HeronErin/SecureRouteApp/README.md

 # Secure Route Tracker
-This is very early **WIP** and is NOT stable.
-You may lose your database at **ANY** time!
 This app if for tracking Uber / Doordash / Uber eats income and miles.
+As of now it is in an early alpha, so frequent backups are recommended, but the app is relativily stable now.

 Light                      |  Dark
 :-------------------------:|:-------------------------: